yrmvgh/yiufcrawl/README.md

 ### *They're Back:*

 * **High Elf**, now with keen eyes, a Tolkien-friendly bonus to noticing traps.
-* **Sludge Elf**, now with an evolving mutagenic body and orcish blood.
+* **Sludge Elf**, now part-Orc, with constant evolution.
 Great at throwing.
-* **Dorf**, your basic Dwarf, based loosely on Hill & Mountain dwarves.
+* **Dorf**, your basic Dwarf, based loosely on Hill/Mountain dwarves.
 High MR and rN to keep your life simple.
-* **Lava Orc**, as their heat increases, they get a fire/earth magic boost and a damage aura.
+* **Lava Orc**, as their heat increases, they get a fire/earth magic boost and a fire aura.
 * **Imp**, a short-lived experimental race.
 Their undead-like resistances have been simplified to just rN+.
-* **Plutonian**, an unstable, contaminated humanoid that occasionally explodes. !Curing and kills reduce contam.
+* **Plutonian**, Increased mp/hp regen based on contamination.
+Can explode, damaging all creatures and gaining contam. !Curing and kills reduce contam.
 * **Bearkin**, shamanistic giant bear-people with a Ds-lite selection of random mutations.
-They're so big they can wield anything except giant clubs in one hand (and they still need two hands to draw a bow, naturally).
+They're so big they can wield anything except giant clubs in one hand (they still need two hands to draw a bow, naturally).

 *They're New:*
-* **Skeleton**, murderous animated skeleton seeks revenge against all living creatures.
-From [SteelNeuron](https://github.com/PabloMansanet/crawl/commits/skeleton).
+* **Skeleton**, murderous animated skeleton seeks revenge against all life.
+By [SteelNeuron](https://github.com/PabloMansanet/crawl/commits/skeleton).

 Image album of the first five races above: http://imgur.com/a/J1XBP Image album of Plutonians: http://imgur.com/a/cCjnU